 Surveys show that smartphone users still prefer reminder phone calls.
 But, among urban and younger populations, text message reminders are more popular.
 Furthermore, custom reminder templates allow you to treat your customers like individuals.
 Think about using different messages for new versus long-standing customers.
 If you serve a large Latino community, consider sending Spanish reminders.
 By customizing your message, you can target your reminders and get better results.

 What are the Rules?

 Healthcare providers have different rules.
 On the one hand, opt-in requirements are more relaxed.
 The TCPA sees appointment reminders as part of medical treatment.
 So, in some cases, these do not require prior permission.
 That said, these same reminders constitute Protected Health Information (PHI).
 Because of this, they need more security.
-If you are a healthcare provider, you must consider HIPAA requirements as well.
+If you are a healthcare provider, you must consider HIPAA requirements as well when sending patient reminders.